Karen Tatarka - Weston Public Library

 Board of Regents

-Rep. User Region 5
+Rep. Library User Region 5

-Rep. User Region 1
+Rep. Library User Region 6

 The mission of the Advisory Council for Library Planning and Development (ACLPD) is to provide the State Library Board and staff with advice, perspective, and communication from the library community on matters relating to the State Library's various statewide program and service responsibilities, including the administration of the federal Library Services and Technology Act.

 In meeting its mission, the ACLPD will provide advice, assistance, and guidance in the following specific areas:

 The ACLPD will be centrally involved in all major planning efforts (with the exception of the Connecticut Digital Library) undertaken by the State Library with respect to statewide library and information services.

 G. S. sec 11-1 (g)(2), provides for a membership on the ACLPD, which is broadly representative of the library and library, support community in Connecticut.
 Its 19 members consists of one representative from each of the following interest areas:

 In addition, the Act designates the State Librarian as the State Library Board's representative to the Council, and as an ex-officio, non-voting member.